pisto/ds3armor/README.md

 The program outpus for each target weight the best set but then also a number of tiers (maximum is specified by `--maxtiers arg`).
 The best set is prepended in the list with `best`.

+### Symbol of Avarice and Crown of Dusk

+Symbol of Avarice is never considered for the head piece.

+Crown of Dusk as well is always excluded, except if you pass the argument `--duskcrown 1`, which actually enforces it, for mages.

 ## Precompiled lists

 I generated a number of sensible default with this program in the [standard-lists](https://github.com/pisto/ds3armor/tree/master/standard-lists) folder.